invidian/secure-and-reproducible-arch-linux/README.md

 ### Credentials which can be stored in [Daily Password Manager](#daily-password-manager)

-Depending on your preference, here are the credentials, which you probably can store in your Daily Password Manager and it shouldn't in a sagnificant way degrade your level of security.
+Depending on your preference, here are the credentials, which you probably can store in your Daily Password Manager and it shouldn't in a significant way degrade your level of security.

 ### What this guide does not protect from